sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Double Life.md

 “I wasn’t always though,” Lily responded, warily.
 “I… used to be human, way back when.
 But even then,” she glanced at the skeleton, “I was a guy back then, not her.
 So… I’m not sure on your theory.”

+“Sooo…” Alex smirked.
+“You were a kid now, and now you’re a squid now?”

+“Uhh?”
+Lily’s brow furrowed in confusion.
+“Not a kid, but I—“

+“You’re a kid now!
+You’re a squid now!”
+Alex giggled and did a little goofy dance in place.
+“You’re a kid, you’re a squid, you’re a kid—“

+“What are you doing?
+What does that *mean*?”

+“What, you’re an inkling and you’ve never heard that Splatoon commercial?”

 “Nonetheless,” the brighter skeleton continued, “this thing happening seems very important.
 And I want to help you make sense of your new memories.
 Since… you *are* both one person now.
 And if we don’t… reconcile that, help you get them into place, well… I don’t think humanoid brains handle that sort of thing very well.”

+“So… you can’t split us properly?”
+Alex asked quietly, frowning.

+“Alex, I must remind you that without a body to house your soul, you were very much dead.”
+The darker skeleton was firm.
+“The Tempus travellers keeping your soul safe is what allows your presence here.”